The-International-Screeps-Bot/The-International-Open-Source/README.md

 npm install --only=dev
 ```

 And that's it.
-Contact me on discord `Carson Burke A&0#6757` if you need help.
+Contact me on discord `Carson A&0#6757` if you need help.

 ## Usage